Khoresh Saak – Lemon herb sauce with carrots and fried eggs

 • Wash and remove the thicker ends of the parsley, cilantro, and mint stems and layout on a towel, and pat dry.

-• In a large pot, add 2 tablespoons of olive oil over medium heat and saute the onion for 10 minutes until the onions are golden brown.
+• In a large pot, add 2 tablespoons of olive oil over medium heat and saute the onion for 10 minutes until the onions are lightly brown.

 • Add turmeric and saute for 2 minutes.
 Remove from the pan and set aside.

 • Add the remaining 4 tablespoons of olive oil and all the finely chopped herbs to the pot.
-Over medium-high heat, while stirring constantly, saute the herbs for 15-20 minutes.
-The herbs will first have to get dried out before beginning to saute, so patience is a good virtue here!
+Over medium-high heat, stir constantly while sautéing the herbs for 15-20 minutes.
+The herbs will first need to dry out before they begin to sauté, so patience is a virtue here!

-• Once the greens have been sauteed adequately and begin to lightly brown, pour in hot water and stir.
+• Once the greens have been sautéed adequately and begin to lightly brown, pour in the water, add the salt and pepper, and stir.

-• Cover and bring to a gentle boil before reducing the heat to low and cook for 20 minutes.
+• Cover and bring to a gentle simmer before reducing the heat to low and cook for 20 minutes.

-• Add the sliced carrots, salt, pepper, lemon juice and mix well.
+• Add the sliced carrots and lemon juice and mix well.
 Cover and cook for an additional 30 minutes.

 • Taste and adjust the seasoning.